 This was far too late for the bad publicity to make any impact on its campaign.
 The MOF had failed to take advantage of the publicity, which would have reached more millennials than the influencer campaign.

 Let us dive into the issues with the MOF’s influencer campaign.
-It would explain how crucial it was for the finance ministry to leverage on the publicity it got.
+It would explain how crucial it was for the finance ministry to leverage the publicity it got.

 Did The Influencer Campaign Do That Badly?